Fair Chance Ordinance

-To download a copy of this notice in CHINESE, please click here.
+To download a copy of this notice in CHINESE, click here.

-To download a copy of this notice in ENGLISH, please click here.
+To download a copy of this notice in ENGLISH, click here.

-To download a copy of this notice in TAGALOG, please click here.
+To download a copy of this notice in TAGALOG, click here.

 The Fair Chance Ordinance requires the Human Rights Commission to collect FCO performance and compliance data annually.
 Below are links to these annual reports.